atbcb/ICTTestingBaseline/docs/06Images.md

 1. Identify any image that conveys information (include images of text; functional images used to initiate action, convey meaning, or prompting a response; image maps, etc.).

 #### Test Instructions
-1. Check that the combination of the accessible name and accessible description is not empty.
+1. Check that the text alternative (combination of the accessible name and accessible description) is not empty.
 [SC 1.1.1]
-1. Check that the non-empty combination of accessible name and accessible description provides an equivalent description.
+1. Check that the non-empty text alternative (combination of accessible name and accessible description) provides an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 Refer to <ins>[HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/html-aam-1.0/#img-element)</ins>.
 [SC 1.1.1]
     1. Descriptions of the image that are provided by page content must be programmatically associated.
     1. When an image is updated to convey a new meaning, check that its text alternative is updated at the same time.
 [SCs 1.1.1 and 4.1.2]
 2. Check that the ARIA role is NOT "presentation".